Docker Container Labels

 Tag Pattern Labels

 Filter which registry tags are considered for updates using regex patterns.
+Can also be set from the dashboard UI policy panel — includes built-in presets for common patterns (see Label vs UI Precedence).

 | Label | Format | Description |